JiaQiSJTU/VisionInText/README.md

 Visual Perception in Text Strings
 </h1>

 Understanding visual semantics embedded in consecutive characters is a crucial capability for both large language models (LLMs) and multi-modal large language models (MLLMs).
 This type of artifact possesses the unique characteristic that identical information can be readily formulated in both texts and images, making them a significant proxy for analyzing how capable modern LLMs and MLLMs are in modality-agnostic vision understanding.
 In this project, we select ASCII art as a representative artifact, where the lines and brightness used to depict each concept are rendered by characters, and we frame the problem as an ASCII art recognition task.
-The data and codes for fine-tuning and evaluate models' performance are presented in this repository.
+The data and codes for fine-tuning and evaluating models' performance are presented in this repository.

 ## Installation